vchan852/horseon-refactor/README.md

 Updated webpage and removed redundant code (HTML and CSS):
 + updated generic to semantic elements
-+ styled and positioned code to follow a logical structure
++ styled and positioned ode to follow a logical structure
 + added accessible alt attributes
 + optimized for search engine